act65/diy-uni-18/datasci.md

 * Non-linearities in linear networks exploited by ES
 * Metalearning?
 * Implement a credit assignment algorithm in a non-cts setting.
 For example; rewards in economies or citation networks.
+* Jacobian sensing, structure in the jacobian, invariance

 #### (Graph) signal processing